 - Focus multiple times until you can clearly see in the viewfinder that the object is in focus.
 For this one, you need to have a good viewfinder and a good vision.
 Some entry-level DSLRs have a very small viewfinder, making it hard or sometimes even impossible to see if you are getting correct focus.
 Unfortunately, there is not much you can do if you cannot tell if the subject is in focus by looking into the viewfinder, so just take multiple pictures while constantly re-adjusting the focus and review images on the camera LCD.

-- Make your subject freeze.
-If you are photographing a person, have them freeze and not move while you take their picture.
+If you are photographing a person, tell them to freeze and not move while you take their picture.
 When you work with slow shutter speeds, even if you do everything right, your images might still come out blurry just because your subject moved while the shutter was open.
 This is called motion blur.
 Sometimes people like the effect of the motion blur, especially for high-speed objects like cars.
 To reproduce this effect on your camera, set your camera to Shutter-Priority mode, then set your shutter to 1/100 of a second or less.
 Ask your subject to move his/her hand quickly, while not moving the body.
 The result should be a sharp picture of the person’s body, while having a motion blur on his/her hand.

-- When photographing people or animals, always focus on the closest eye to you.
-This is very important, especially when dealing with large apertures between f/1.4 and f/2.8.
+When photographing people or animals, always focus on the closest eye to you.
+This is very important, especially when dealing with large apertures between f/1.4 and f/2.8, because your depth of field will be very shallow.
 As long as the eye of the subject is sharp, the image will most likely be acceptable.
 Take a look at this photograph of my son Ozzy:

 Such a big difference between the two.
 The second image looks much sharper, although I was using the same camera settings.